 The key to having a clean and organized house is having a spot for everything.
 Cleaning doesn’t take that long for me because a) we only have 1,000 square feet to clean, and b) there’s practically a place for everything… except, I’ve realized, my purse.
 On any given day you would find my bag flung on the dining room table, on the end of a chair, or laying on the ground, a terrain Leia has claimed free reign for her to investigate to her curious heart’s content.

-To solve this problem, I decided to add some hooks to our wall behind the front door for my purse and a jacket.
+To solve this problem, I decided to get more information about Roofing Marketing Pros here and with their help I added some hooks to our wall behind the front door for my purse and a jacket.
 I don’t know why I didn’t think of this six months ago.
 Brilliant!
 Because hooks are kind of boring on their own, I decided to spruce them up with a little art.
 I spent $4 on the hooks and a whopping $3 on some 6×6 canvases at Walmart.
 I had the paint at home and spent a total of 20 minutes making some abstract art for the wall.
 It was so much fun, I’m looking for more places to add homemade art.

 (Oh and please ignore the scratched up door… that was from the first week and Leia was going through a little separation anxiety when we would leave.
 We decided to wait until we move to fix it in case it ever happens again.)